 The central-east European origin of Balto-Slavic peoples during the Bronze Age, and thus the suggested role of western R1a1a1b1a1a-M458 and R1a1a1b1a2-Z280 (xR1a1a1b1a2a-Z92) lineages in their expansion, seems to be supported by the findings of the Tollense valley, where most sampled warriors cluster closely to modern northern-central Europeans, including East Germans, Austrians, and West Slavic populations (Sell 2017).
 The prehistorical regions of interaction formed by Únětice–Mierzanowice, Tumulus–Trzciniec, and Urnfield–Lusatian cultures are thus the best candidates for the ancestral Balto-Slavic community.
 This is supported by the resurgence of R1a1a1b1a-Z282 lineages in those cultures, which are nevertheless heirs of Bell Beaker and related EBA cultures in their respective territories, consistent with the nature of Balto-Slavic as a North-West Indo-European dialect.

-The nature of Balto-Slavic peoples as stemming from a central-east European population, not related to steppe peoples, is more clearly seen in the genetic shift from Corded Ware peoples—which spread their main modern R1a1a1b1a-Z282 subclades, originally linked to Finno-Ugric populations (see §vii.1.
-Western and Eastern Uralians)—towards a central European cluster in Early Slavs (continued in modern West Slavs), away from Steppe MLBA samples, and close to a late Corded Ware/Proto-Únětice and to the Iwno/Proto-Trzciniec samples.
+The nature of Balto-Slavic peoples as stemming from a central-east European population, not related to Steppe MLBA ancestry, is more clearly seen in the genetic shift from the Corded Ware population—which spread their main modern R1a1a1b1a-Z282 subclades, originally linked to Finno-Ugric peoples (see §vii.1.
+Western and Eastern Uralians)—towards a central European cluster in Early Slavs (continued in modern West Slavs), away from Steppe MLBA, and close to the currently available late Corded Ware/Proto-Únětice and to the Iwno/Proto-Trzciniec samples.
 The multiple documented migrations of steppe-related peoples to the west (see §viii.18.
 Iranians), and the hypothesised origin of the Slavic expansion near the north Pontic area should have shifted early Slavs genetically to the east, and not—as these samples show—to the west.